MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/deploy-tomcat-app-service.md

 1. In your Tomcat installation, ensure that there's an entry in *tomcat/conf/server.xml* for the address you want to host your application on.

-   By default, our samples just expect to connect to `http://localhost:8080 or https://localhost:8443`, as defined in the `app.homePage` value in the *authentication.properties* file.
+   By default, the samples just expect to connect to `http://localhost:8080 or https://localhost:8443`, as defined in the `app.homePage` value in the *authentication.properties* file.

 1. Copy the *.war* file you generated with Maven to the */webapps/* directory in your Tomcat installation, and start the Tomcat server.